Nested polyhedra and indices of orbits of Coxeter groups of non-crystallographic type: Even-Degree Indices for Orbits

-The even-degree indices of representations are found in several papers \cite{Okubo2, Ram, PSW}.
-Such indices of irreducible representations have the same property as the decomposition of products does.
-However, such a property is limited to the indices of degree 2, 4 and, for some groups, degree 6.
-If the weight system of an irreducible representation is replaced by vertices of a single orbit of a Coxeter group, its even-degree anomalies can be calculated explicitly for any degree.

-Replacing irreducible representations of simple Lie algebras with orbits of finite reflection groups has several advantages.
-First, the size of an orbit of any Coxeter group is always limited.
-Secondly, the points of such an orbit have just real numbers as their coordinates.
-Moreover, the product of several orbits can be always decomposed into a sum of orbits of smaller sizes.
+The important information about the even-degree indices of representations of simple Lie algebras can be found in several papers \cite{OP1, Ram, PSW}.
+In this section, considered analogs possess the same properties as the decomposition of products does.
+However, this property is limited to the indices of degrees two, four and, for some groups, six.
+Replacing an irreducible representation of a simple Lie algebra with an orbit of a finite reflection group has several advantages: \begin{itemize} \item the size of an orbit of any Coxeter group is always limited; \item the points of an orbit have only real numbers as their coordinates; \item the product of several orbits can always be decomposed into the sum of orbits of smaller sizes. \end{itemize}

-\begin{definition} Let $G$ be a finite reflection group, $O_\lambda(G)$ denotes the elements of orbit with dominant point $\lambda$.
-The numbers defined by
+\begin{Definition} Let $G$ be a finite reflection group, and $O_\lambda(G)$ be an orbit of elements with a dominant point $\lambda$.
+The number defined by